 - Water pressure against the external surfaces of the walls

-- Air pockets in the earth surrounding the foundations that causes shifting and instability
+- Air pockets in the earth surrounding the foundations that cause shifting and instability

 Address the Problem